perlin-network/wavelet/site/docs/smart-contracts.md

 | Function Name | Length-prefixed string, representative of the name of the smart contract function to be invoked. |
 | Function Payload | Length-prefixed array of bytes passed as input parameters to the smart contract function to be invoked. |

-In the case of wishing to invoke `on_money_received`, you would assign `on_money_received`, and set some amount of PERLs to send to the contract, and then proceed to create and publish your transaction on Wavelet.
+As an example, should you wish to invoke your smart contract function `on_money_received`, you would:

+1. assign the ID of your deployed smart contract to Smart Contract ID,
+2. assign `on_money_received` as the Function Name,
+3. assign some amount of PERLs to Num PERLs Sent,
+4. create a new transaction with the `Transfer` tag,
+5. serialize and assign your payload to your transaction, and
+6. publish your transaction out to the network.

 ### Gas Limits and Fees

-Now, there is no free lunch: every smart contract deployment and call costs some amount of computational resources to the network.
+Every smart contract deployment and call costs some amount of computational resources to the network.
 To compensate, some lump sum amount of PERLs must be provided as a fee, which we refer to as _gas_.

-More specifically, gas is a transactional fee designated to be some number of PERLs, that is computed and deducted from your balance based on the number of instructions that nodes have to execute to complete and verify your smart contract function invocation call across the network.
+Gas is a transactional fee designated to be some number of PERLs, that is computed and deducted from your balance based on the number of computational instructions that nodes have to execute to complete and verify your smart contract function invocation call across the network.

-Additionally, as you might have noticed from the binary payload layout format above, there exists a concept of a _gas limit_.
-A gas limit denotes the maximum amount of PERLs that you may propose to the network to expend on your behalf for completing your smart contract call.
+As you might have noticed from the binary payload layout format above, additionally, there exists a concept of a _gas limit_ as well.
+A gas limit denotes the maximum gas fee that you are willing to expend on your behalf for the network to complete and finalize your smart contract call.

-Should in amidst calling your smart contract function that an insufficient gas limit was specified (such that the mid-way through invoking your desired function you run out of gas), all changes made in-memory by the execution of your function will be rolled back, and an amount of PERLs all the way up to the gas limit specified will be deducted from your account.
+Should in amidst the invocation your smart contract function that the gas limit you specified was insufficient (such that the mid-way through invoking your desired function you run out of gas), all changes made in-memory to the contract by the execution of your function will be rolled back, and an amount of PERLs all the way up to the gas limit specified will be deducted from your account.

 ## Developing Smart Contracts